sirisian/ecmascript-types/README.md

 # ES8 Proposal: Optional Static Typing

 Current status of this proposal is -1.
 It's in a theoretical state at the moment to better understand how types could function in Javascript and the long-term future benefits or complications they could cause to future proposals.
+This proposal also introduces a "stricter" mode to formulate a long-term ECMAScript.

 ## Rationale